auphong2707/cv-real-time-emotion-detection/README.md

     - If there are no models in the folder, download them from [Hugging Face](https://huggingface.co/auphong2707/cv-real-time-emotion-detection/tree/main).
     - The models are located in each folder with the format `model_name_best.pth`.
 Download and save them in the `deploy_models` folder.

+## Compatibility

+This version of the code has been tested and is compatible with Python 3.12.3.

 ## Running the Application

 1. Start the application: